Šaltibarščiai – Lithuanian Cold Beetroot Soup

 After we had shared many talks about food, plant-based cooking and many other topics while the guys were outside smoking, one day she sent me a video of a bowl with what seemed to be pieces of beetroot being mixed with something that looked like yoghurt.
 A bit confused, i asked if it was a beetroot soup; she said it is a Lithuanian national dish.

 I often fall in love with all things pink (yes…).
-Pink skies, pink sand, pink flowers, fruits, cakes, pink food in general (as long as it is naturally that way).
+Pink skies, pink sand, pink flowers, fruits, cakes, pink food in general – as long as it is naturally that way.
 So with this soup, I think it was love at first sight, even before the first spoon.

-But the spoon didn’t disappoint either.
-It was really tasty, fresh and slightly sour, a perfect summer food.
 Originally, šaltibarščiai is made with milk and kefir, and often contains eggs.
 Laura made it with oat yoghurt because it was the best one we could find here.

 Also, instead of eggs, you can play with other energy-rich ingredients such as tofu or avocado.
 Besides the beets, the main fresh ingredients of this soup are cucumber and dill leaves.
-Combined with slight acidity from the yogurt, they give this dish great refreshing and cooling properties, and that’s why this is a very common dish in Lithuania during the summer.
+Combined with slight acidity from the yoghurt, they give this dish great refreshing and cooling properties, and that’s why this is a very common dish in Lithuania during the summer.

 In case you thought – nice, but that can’t be a fulfilling meal, Lithuanians are already a step ahead of you: this soup is traditionally served with freshly boiled potatoes on the side.